 Blood tests to check for signs of disease

 If these tests are normal, you may have a tilt table test.
-For this test, you lie down on a platform.
+For this test, you lie down on a platform with straps around you to keep you from sustaining an injury.
 Your heart rate and blood pressure are measured while you are lying down.
 The platform is then tilted upright.
 Your heart rate and blood pressure are measured again.
 If you have vasovagal syncope, you may faint during the upward tilt.
-Sometimes medicines that increase heart rate and the force of heart contractions are used to try and provoke a syncopal episode.
+Sometimes medicines that increase heart rate and the force of heart contractions or decrease blood pressure are used to try and provoke a syncopal episode.